neleSuffo/naturalistic-social-analysis/README.md

 2. **Face Detection**: We utilized the `facenet_pytorch` library for face detection, which is a PyTorch adaptation of Google's FaceNet model.
 FaceNet, a deep learning model for facial recognition, was first presented by Google researchers in a paper named “FaceNet: A Unified Embedding for Face Recognition and Clustering” by Schroff et al. You can find the code for the MTCNN implementation on [GitHub](https://github.com/timesler/facenet-pytorch).

-3. **Voice Detection**: For voice detection, we used an existing voice type classifier.
+3. **Voice Classification**: For voice detection, we used an existing voice type classifier.
 You can find the code for this classifier on [GitHub](https://github.com/MarvinLvn/voice-type-classifier/tree/new_model).

 By combining these techniques, we aim to capture a holistic view of social interactions, considering not just visual cues, but also auditory signals.